-Bad breath is the worst: It ends dates, ruins job interviews and makes it virtually impossible for anyone to focus on the actual words coming out of your mouth.
+Bad breath is the worst: It ends dates, turns your masks all stinky and makes it virtually impossible for anyone to focus on the actual words coming out of your mouth.
 What’s extra annoying is that it’s really tough to tell whether or not you have it — if you don’t know how to do it properly, that is.
 With these tips from Dr. Corbin Brady, dentist at Brady Dental Care, you’ll not only be able to gauge exactly how your breath smells at all times, you’ll also be able to eliminate the odor altogether.

 First, the absolute best way to tell if you have bad breath: “My wife is really good about telling me,” Brady jokes.
 While having someone else tell you probably wasn’t the answer you were looking for (don’t worry, there are other suggestions below), there’s science behind why it’s the right answer: Our brains acclimate themselves to scents we smell frequently — in this case, our breath — so we can experience new smells more easily without having to navigate past all the scents that follow us around.
 If we never became acclimated to smells, it would be near impossible to smell things like food and flowers without being overwhelmed by the smell of our own breath or our surroundings.
 The upshot being, of course, that it’s hard to tell what your own breath really smells like.